Paulo Sérgio (footballer, born June 1969): Club career

 Paulo Sérgio rose to prominence at Corinthians, where he was a key player in the early 1990s.
 In 1993, he was signed by Bayer Leverkusen, where he played for four seasons.
-His form was good enough for him to be included in the Brazilian national team, although he was not among the top scorers of Bundesliga.
+His form was good enough for him to be included in the Brazil national team, although he was not among the top scorers of Bundesliga.
 He was rated as a top class second striker.

 In 1997, Paulo Sérgio was bought by Italian club Roma, where he played for two seasons.
 He formed an effective striking partnership with the emerging Francesco Totti and Marco Delvecchio, scoring 22 goals in 57 league appearances.
 When Roma signed Vincenzo Montella from relegated Sampdoria in 1999, he moved on.
 FC Bayern Munich became his new employer, and in his three years at Bayern, he won both Champions League and Bundesliga, his finest club honours.

-In 2002, Bayern signed several new players, and Paulo Sérgio was no longer in the first team plans, prompting him to move to Al-Wahda in Abu Dhabi, before finishing his career back in Bahia in his native Brazil.
+In 2002, Bayern signed several new players, and Paulo Sérgio was no longer in the first team plans, prompting him to move to Al Wahda in Abu Dhabi, before finishing his career back in Bahia in his native Brazil.

 Post-retirement

 He started his coaching career at Red Bull Brasil in 2008.
 On the team, he worked with another former idol of the Corinthians: Gilmar Fubá.
 He was the presenter and judge of the Menino de Ouro (en:Golden Boy) reality show, shown by the SBT between 2013 and 2014.
-He was also Sports Secretary of the Municipality of Barueri between January 2013 and June 2015.He currently has the Business Management company PS7TE Participações and is a Bundesliga ambassador.
+He was also Sports Secretary of the Municipality of Barueri between January 2013 and June 2015.
+Sergio currently owns the Business Management company PS7TE Participações and is a Bundesliga ambassador.
 Between 2018 and 2021, he was hired by RedeTV!, where he joined the sports department as a commentator.
 In September 2021, he was hired to comment on the programs Mesa Redonda e Gazeta Esportiva, shown by TV Gazeta.
+In 2025 he started leading the Bayer 04 Football Academy in São Paulo.